 Want happier customers?
 Start with happier agents.

-Be Available Where Your Customers Are
+Meet Your Customers Where They Are

-That doesn’t mean you need to be everywhere at once, but you do need to be consistent wherever you are.
-The tone of voice, the quality of support, and the care shown should feel the same, whether someone’s chatting on your website or reaching out on Instagram .
-Being available on multiple channels isn’t about tech—it’s about accessibility and respect.
-You’re saying, “We’re here for you—wherever you are.”
+That’s not to say that you need to be everywhere at once, but you do need to have a consistent presence wherever you are.
+The tone of voice, the level of support, and the amount of care should feel consistent, whether someone is chatting on your company’s website or reaching out on Instagram.

-What matters most is what happens next.
+The most important issue now is what comes next.

 Track What Matters